 The PUD is consistent and compatible with the surrounding area, which is also located within the CGC land use category and zoned CCG-2.
-Redeveloping the Property from an abandoned motel to a multi-family use will improve the aesthetics of the lot and bring additional business to the area.
+Redeveloping the Property from an abandoned motel, a vacant lot, and an assisted living facility to a multi-family use will improve the aesthetics of the area and bring additional business to the area.